Your Guide to Active Ingredients, From Retinol to Zinc OxideJuly 07, 2023

-Trying to decipher an ingredient label on a skincare product can make you feel like you’re back in high school chemistry class.
+Trying to decipher the ingredient label on a skincare product can make you feel like you’re back in high school chemistry class.
 The category of active ingredients — which are considered science-backed and include hydroxy-acids, retinol and vitamin C — in particular can seem like a daunting topic to grasp.
-To help school us, we asked Dr. Elizabeth Houshmand, a board-certified dermatologist based in Dallas, to explain what exactly actives are and which ones are best to target common skin concerns.
+To help school us, we asked Dr. Elizabeth Houshmand, a board-certified dermatologist based in Dallas, Texas, to explain what exactly actives are in skincare and which ones are best to target common skin concerns.

 “Actives are the first thing that I look at when I decide to choose a skincare product,” says Dr. Houshmand.
 “An active ingredient has been proven in a lab by research to change the skin in some way; it's an ingredient that has data behind it.”

 These important ingredients can be the difference between a product that’s effective in treating or targeting specific skin concerns and one that’s not.
 “To me, as a dermatologist, an active ingredient is the ingredient that’s doing what the product is supposed to help with,” she adds.
 In an acne product, for example, common actives are salicylic acid and benzoyl peroxide, while in an anti-aging moisturizer, hyaluronic acid may be the key ingredient.

 To target signs of aging, Dr. Houshmand recommends using a product that contains retinol, a derivative of vitamin A. Retinol is considered the gold standard in anti-aging.
 It’s been shown to improve cellular turnover and boost collagen production, resulting in minimized fine lines and wrinkles and a more youthful appearance in general.